Anti-Bias, Anti-Racist Work Is The Spiritual Preparation Of The Montessori Guide

 We must ask ourselves: How am I working toward liberation for all?
 How am I disrupting traditional notions of value, power, and history?
 How am I thinking about the most marginalized people within my own community?

 ACHIEVEMENT As educators it is very important that we define our notion of achievement clearly for ourselves and our students as we move along this journey.
 We have to remember the mysteries of the innate potential within ourselves and the children we serve.
 We must not let the dominant paradigms of social deficit that are often placed on marginalized people of color impede our movement towards change.
 Just as Maria Montessori says, “Never help a child with a task at which he feels he can succeed.”
 We need to recognize the innate limitless potential for every child we nurture and recognize that the unleashing of this potential will challenge and reshape our traditional notions of achievement.
-We also need to access our personal measures and the measures of the institutions we are a part of as the move towards diversity and equity.
+We also need to access our personal measures and the measures of the institutions we are a part of as we move towards diversity and equity.
 We must hold ourselves and our students accountable for living in the highest standard of moral humanity and empathy and move forward with the understanding that we are all a part of one big living organism.

 We should ask ourselves: How am nourishing my own innate inner potential?
 How am I holding space for the passion and innate potential of my students?
 How am I living into my cosmic task and achieving my purpose?
 How am I helping my students and those around me do the same?